 Definition of Fourier transform in L1 and its basic properties, Fourier inversion theorem, Fourier transform of convolution and derivative.
 Space of test functions, characterization of a distribution, order of a distribution, operations with distributions (derivative, multiplication), Schwarz space and tempered distributions, Fourier transformation for functions in Schwarz space and tempered distributions, its basic properties.
 Fourier transform in L2.

-The topics are covered in courses Continuum mechanics, Themrmodynamics and mechanics of nonnewtonian fluids and Thermodynamics and mechanics of solids.
+The topics are covered in courses Continuum mechanics, Thermodynamics and mechanics of nonnewtonian fluids and Thermodynamics and mechanics of solids.

 Description of the motion of continuous media.
 Deformation of line, surface and volume elements, deformation, deformation gradient, polar decomposition of deformation gradient and its interpretation, right and left Cauchy–Green tensor, Green–Saint-Venant tensor.
 Rate of deformation of line, surface and volume elements.
 Velocity, velocity gradient, symmetric velocity gradient, material time derivative.
+Isochoric deformation.
 Streamlines and pathlines.
 Kinematic condition for material surface.
 Lagrange and Euler description.
-Compatibility conditions.
+Compatibility conditions for linearized strain tensor.
 Isotropic tensor functions, representation theorem for isotropic tensor functions.

 Balance equations (mass, momentum, angular momentum, total energy) in Euler and Lagrange description.
 Integral form for the balance equations, localization principle.
-Cauchy stress tensor, first Piola–Kirchhoff stress tensor.
+Cauchy stress tensor, first Piola–Kirchhoff stress tensor, Piola transformation.
 Balance equations in non-inertial reference frame.

 Simple constitutive relations